- Instructions for Form 1040-NR-EZ - Introductory Material

 Enter the penalty on line 26.
 Add the penalty to any tax due and enter the total on line 25.

 However, if you have an overpayment on line 22, subtract the penalty from the amount you otherwise would enter on line 23a or line 24.
-Lines 23a, 24, and 26 must equal line 22.
+The total of lines 23a, 24, and 26 must equal line 22.

 If the penalty is more than the overpayment on line 22, enter -0- on lines 23a and 24.
 Then subtract line 22 from line 26 and enter the result on line 25.